London Borough of Southwark: Demographics

 At the 2001 census Southwark had a population of 244,866.
-Southwark was ethnically 63% white, 16% black African and 8% black Caribbean.
-By 2018 the population was 317,256, with 53% white, 16% black African and 6% black Caribbean.
+Southwark was ethnically 63.04% white, 5.9% Asian or Asian British, and 25.9% black or black British.
+By 2021 the population was 307,640, with 51.5% white, 9.9% Asian or Asian British, and 25.1% black or black British.
 31% of householders were owner–occupiers.

 The area is the home of many Nigerian (Peckham is largely regarded as the heart of London's Nigerian community), Jamaican, South African, South American, Polish, and French immigrants.

 Ethnicity

 Religion

-Southwark was per the last census about 50% Christian.
+According to the last census, Southwark was at the time about 50% Christian.
 It has many notable places of Christian worship and ceremony: Anglican, Roman Catholic and other denominations.
 These include Charles Spurgeon's Metropolitan Tabernacle, Southwark Cathedral (Church of England), Saint George's Cathedral (Roman Catholic), and Saint Mary's Cathedral (Greek Orthodox).
 London's Norwegian Church, Finnish Church and the Swedish Seamen's Church are all in Rotherhithe.
 Saint George the Martyr is the oldest church in London dedicated to England's patron saint.
 Southwark has the most British-Nigerian churches in the country and the highest concentration of African churches outside the continent.

 Places of worship for Sunni Muslims, Hindus, Sikhs and Jews exist.

 Per the 2011 Census, 35.6% of the borough's resident respondents identified as non-religious, or chose not to state their faith.

 The following table shows the religious identity of residents residing in Southwark according to the 2001, 2011 and the 2021 censuses.